microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 ```

 #### c.
 Configure "*Infrastructure Pipeline Variables*" as the first of two variable groups

+Variable groups are utilized by the pipeline to configure how the Cobalt template will be tested and deployed.
+The `az pipelines variable-group create` `--variables` flag expects a list of space-delimited key value pairs (e.g., `KEY1='val1' KEY2=true`).

 ```bash
 # IMPORTANT: Replace these values as necessary to fit your environment.